INFOGRAPHIC | February 08, 2023

 The president traditionally addresses a joint session of Congress sometime during the first three months of each calendar year.
 In discussing the state of the nation, the president often reveals priorities that implicitly or explicitly have tax ramifications, setting the course for lawmakers’ tax policy discussions.

-President’s budget request
+President’s budget request and Treasury Green Book

 Each spring, the president usually publishes a budget request for the upcoming fiscal year and supplements it with explanations of the revenue proposals.
 The explanations are published by the U.S. Treasury in the so-called Green Book.
 The budget request is not legislation but serves as a guidepost for lawmakers’ tax policy discussions.